omegaatt36/instagramrobot/README.md

 ```

 You will need to edit `deploy/charts/bot/values.yaml` to set your Bot Token and other configurations.
+Make sure the Helm chart's `values.yaml` is configured to pull the `omegaatt36/insta-fetcher` image from Docker Hub.

 ### As a Systemd Service